Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 This set of two ceramic planters does a great job of adding a little brightness to your cactus garden.

-Choose between yellow, white, aqua (pictured), or black glossy finishes and metallic options in brass or rose gold.
+Choose between aqua (picutured), yellow, white or black glossy finishes.
+If you prefer a metallic option, you can pick brass or rose gold.
 The repeating sunburst pattern adds another element of visual interest.

 These pots have a pre-made hole at the bottom to allow for water drainage.
 As an added bonus, the attached drip saucers guard against water seeping out of your planter.